s-digiro/NyavaScript/README.md

 # To Do
-[ ] Try making SExpressionRef a singleton tuple that derefs to Rc [ ] Rename RustLambda to RustFunction for consistency [ ] Macro should be its own value, not a weird wrapper [ ] Add line and column to errors where applicable
+[ ] Rename RustLambda to RustFunction for consistency [ ] Macro should be its own value, not a weird wrapper [ ] Add line and column to errors where applicable